k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ### Enrichment functions

-Use enrichment functions to work directly on the data in the LU tables, AFTER they have been populated.
+Use enrichment functions to work directly on the data in the LU tables AFTER they have been populated.
 Enrichment functions have specific properties and features as you will discover by reading the following articles:

 - [Enrichment function Overview](/articles/10_enrichment_function/01_enrichment_function_overview.md)
 - [Root functions & Enrichment functions differences](/articles/10_enrichment_function/02_enrichment_vs_root_func_comparison_analysis.md)